 Baboons Pass is a high mountain pass at an elevation of 2.689m (8,822ft) above the sea level located in the Maseru District of Lesotho.
-This pass near Ramabanta is one of the most remote, roughest and impassable passes in the country -- more suitable for donkeys than for vehicles.
+It’s one of the most remote, roughest and impassable passes of the country -- more suitable for donkeys than for vehicles.
 It's one of the highest roads of Lesotho.

-If you dare to take the risk and travel along this dusty and bumpy route, then make sure to be driven by someone who has experience of the road.
+The road to the summit is brutal.
+It’s totally unpaved and suitable for 4x4 vehicles with high clearance only.
+It’s not for the faint-hearted.
 Expect huge boulders, narrow passages, holes and ditches causes by flooding, steep uphills, 90-degree turns, and high vertical cliffs dropping off the side.
 The road is very narrow.

 Pic: Graham Maclachlan [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons